-Michael Allan Domb was elected as a Trustee of Universal Health Realty Income Trust effective as of December 2017.
+Michael Allan Domb was elected to our Board of Trustees in December, 2017.
 Mr. Domb is the owner of Allan Domb Real Estate, a multi-faceted real estate firm focused on the brokerage, development, investment and management of residential and commercial condominiums, multifamily and office buildings, and mixed-use real estate in Philadelphia.
-He is an investor in multiple restaurant groups in Philadelphia and sits on the boards of the Friends of Rittenhouse Square and six condominium associations.
+He is an investor in multiple restaurant groups in Philadelphia and sits on the boards of six condominium associations.
 From 2013 to 2015, Mr. Domb served as the President of the Greater Philadelphia Association of Realtors.
 In 2015, Mr. Domb was elected to serve the City of Philadelphia as a Councilman At-Large.
-Mr. Domb provides expertise on real estate matters and business investments.
+Mr. Domb provides expertise on real estate matters and business investments